marchdf/book-list/data/unread_books.md

 Malcolm Gladwell | The Tipping Point
 Herodotus | The Histories
-James Joyce | A Portrait of the Artist as a Young Man Shehan Karunatilaka | The Seven Moons of Maali Almeida Steven King | The Drawing of the Three
+James Joyce | A Portrait of the Artist as a Young Man Steven King | The Drawing of the Three
 Ben Lerner | The Topeka School
 Hilary Mantel | The Mirror and the Light